Image

 National Legislation

-- To incorporate environmental issues into the training programs designed for public and private sector officials and industrial and commercial workers.
+- Incorporating environmental topics in training programs for public and private sector including industrial and commercial workers.

-- To encourage research activities and to invent technology to ensure long term sustainable utilization of the natural resources.
+- Promoting research and technology for sustainable use of natural resources.

-- To ensure that the environmental issues are given due consideration by the research and development institutions. (see National Conservation Strategy: Education and Awareness for more information)
+- Ensuring consideration of environmental issues in research and development agendas. (see National Conservation Strategy: Education and Awareness for more information)

 EE in K-12 Education